 Why the Growth Path Leads to Marketing and Sales

 So why does growth planning always lead back to marketing and sales?
 Let's walk through the logic together as I just had this epiphany a few weeks ago.
 So let's say that someone actually follows the above steps when starting a business.
 They build out a detailed organizational chart with job descriptions for each position.
 Then they take the time to write a formal set of detailed processes.
 By this time they are most likely really proud of themselves that they have taken the time to do things right.
 And then they ask themselves, "Ok now what?
 Oh crap we need to make sales!"

 I spend a lot of time working on our own business as well as helping our clients with their business strategy.
 It does not matter what business you are in or how much you plan; no matter what at some point you are going to have to learn how to market and sell your business.
 Marketing and sales are everything when it comes down to the success or failure of a business.
 Another thing is that sales and marketing are totally different and quite often in larger businesses work against each other rather than with each other.
+Lead generation for your business should be top of mind for both sales and marketing at all times.
 Understanding how to properly market your business so that sales happen may seem simple, but it is incredibly complex.

 No matter what business you are in and how much growth planning you do, your success will depend upon your ability to market and sell your business.